-Proficiency rates in math, reading, and science were at or below 50 percent for both income groups in Illinois.
-In addition, a much larger percentage of students from higher-income families were proficient in these subject areas than were students from lowincome families.
+Proficiency rates in math, reading, and science were below 50 percent for both income groups in Iowa.
+In addition, a much larger percentage of students from higher-income families were proficient in these subject areas than were students from low-income families.